 To determine which student loan forgiveness programs you’re eligible for, it’s important to first understand what type(s) of federal student loan you have.
 You can do this by logging in to StudentAid.gov using your FSA ID (account username and password), and selecting “My Aid” under your name.

 Note that if you have private student loans, they’re not eligible for federal student loan forgiveness, but you could still potentially save through refinancing – learn more here.
-And if you refinance federal student loans you may no longer be eligible for certain benefits or programs and waive your right to future benefits or programs offered on those loans.
-Please carefully consider your options and talk with a GradFin student loan specialist today!
+Additionally, if you refinance federal student loans you may no longer be eligible for certain benefits or programs and waive your right to future benefits or programs offered on those loans.
+Schedule a call with one of our student loan specialist for one-on-one guidance on all of your student loan options.

 After you understand what types of federal student loans you have and what path(s) to potential forgiveness you qualify for, you’ll need to review some factors with your tax professional, including, for example, the estimated date of forgiveness, the amount of student loans forgiven and federal and state tax rules which could change by the time your loans reach forgiveness.